-Strides are short bouts of faster running with recovery in between.
-Much like the word “tempo,” the exact definition depends on who you talk to, but most coaches agree that strides are 50 to 150 meters (or 15 to 30 seconds) of running at “fast” at speeds ranging from 5k to mile race pace.
+Chances are you’ve seen strides listed on a training plan or heard about them from a running pal.
+But much like the word “tempo,” the exact definition depends on who you talk to.
+Most coaches agree that strides are 50 to 150 meters (or 15 to 30 seconds) of running at “fast” at speeds ranging from 5k to 1-mile race pace.
+They offer many benefits to any runner, no matter your experience level or whether you’re training for fitness or to win an ultramarathon.

 Running coach Vivian Vassall experienced this firsthand while training for her fastest half marathon.
 “My coach had me run 100-meter strides with 100-meter recovery jogs after my weekly 3- to 5-mile easy run.
 I started with four strides, then added one per week until I reached eight.
 When race day came, when I reached the last mile, I realized I just had to do eight strides with recovery periods.
 I was able to finish fast and photogenically,” she says.